archlinux/aurweb/.gitlab/issue_templates/Bug.md

 ### Logs

-If you have any logs relevent to the bug, include them here in quoted or code blocks.
+If you have any logs relevant to the bug, include them here in quoted or code blocks.

 ### Version(s)